 West Chester University campus violation of the University's alcohol policy as set forth in the Student Handbook shall be construed as a violation of this section.
 Any off-campus violation is a violation of this section when such off-campus use violates local, state, or federal laws.
 Exceptions to alcohol violations are noted in the Medical Amnesty Policy.
-This section shall include, but is not limited to, (a) display of empty alcohol containers in any University facility, residence hall, or any affiliated university housing, (b) sale, exchange, use, possession, or consumption of alcoholic beverages on campus over 21 years of age, (c) underage use, possession, or consumption of alcoholic beverages, (d) open containers of alcoholic beverages, (e) public intoxication, and (f) driving under the influence.
+This section shall include, but is not limited to, (a) display of empty alcohol containers in any University facility, residence hall, or any affiliated university housing, (b) sale, exchange, use, possession, or consumption of alcoholic beverages on campus over 21 years of age, of alcoholic beverages, (e) public intoxication, and (f) driving under the influence.
 As it is a violation of this policy to possess alcohol, demonstrating that a student has knowledge of the location of alcohol and/or the intent to exercise control over the alcohol shall constitute possession.
 In the absence of extraordinary or mitigating circumstances, a sanction of suspension or expulsion may be imposed on any student found responsible of (g) selling and/or furnishing alcohol to minors.